Table of Contents

 Shure AD2/K9B-G57 Axient Digital

 The Shure AD2 is a really good option, but it is on the more expensive side for a wireless system.
 This system is made for the most congested environments for musicians.
-If you are using this in church you shouldn’t have any problems as the technology in this system is fantastic.
+If you are using this in a church, you shouldn’t have any problems as the technology in this system is fantastic.

 The Shure QLXD24 is a great wireless system for church and also for live concerts in general.
 It includes a B87A microphone which is also really nice.